coder/slog/README.md

 At [Coder](https://github.com/cdr) we’ve used Uber’s [zap](https://github.com/uber-go/zap) for several years.
 It is a fantastic library for performance.
 Thanks Uber!

-However, we felt the API and developer experience could be improved.
+However we felt the API and developer experience could be improved.

 Here is a list of reasons how we improved on zap with slog.